JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 We have seen that the Forum was established on a question and answer basis, the Forum putting questions to the revelators and later receiving a Paper in response to the questions it posed.
 Ultimately these same Papers became the basis for Parts 1, 2, and 3 of the Urantia Papers that have since been printed, along with Part 4, as _The Urantia Book_.
 In learning about the origins of these Papers we get a deeper appreciation of the peculiarities of the content--peculiarities that may appear to range from the sublime to the ridiculous.
 However the sublime in these Papers can be so sublime that their very sublimity forces the conclusion that the ridiculous must be deliberate.
 And it must have a rational purpose.
 Important for our understanding is the following from the revelators:

 > “If revelation is to exalt and upstep the religions of evolution, then must such divine visitations portray teachings which are not too far removed from the thought and reactions of the age in which they are presented.
 Thus must and does revelation keep in touch with evolution.
-Always must the religion of revelation be limited by man's capacity for receptivity.” ([UB 92:4.1](/en/The_Urantia_Book/92#p4_1))
+Always must the religion of revelation be limited by man's capacity for receptivity.” (<a id="a218_368"></a>[UB 92:4.1](/en/The_Urantia_Book/92#p4_1))

 This statement demands our attention, it demands giving thought to the kind of problems and difficulties to be faced by all celestial or divine beings who are commissioned to provide revelation to us finite evolutionary mortal beings whose spiritual receptivity and intellectual capacity is only meagerly above the animal level.